 • Internal rate of return (IRR)

-It is rarely advisable to base important business decisions on a single cash flow metric.
-When comparing different cash flow streams, different cash flow metrics can in fact "disagree" as to which stream represents the better business decision.
+It is rarely advisable to base important business decisions on a single financial metric.
+When comparing different cash flow streams, different metrics can in fact "disagree" as to which stream represents the better business decision.
 Decision makers will usually want to see how each action alternative scores on several or all of the above metrics before making a recommendation.

 Consider, for example, two competing investment proposals, Investment 1 and Investment 2.
 The expected cash flow streams for each investment appear in table 1 and the graph below: